opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 *Since version: `na` ∙ Type: `object[]` ∙ `Optional` ∙ Path: `Root`*

 Configure properties for a given OpenStreetMap feed.

+The osm section of build-config.json allows you to override the default behavior of scanning for OpenStreetMap files in the base directory.
+You can specify data located outside the local filesystem (including cloud storage services) or at various different locations around the local filesystem.

 <h3 id="osm__0__osmTagMapping">osmTagMapping</h3>